wucangji/IOTDM-doc/how to add a new resource.md

 	The **Delete** and **Retrieve** method in this file are used for statistic use only.

+6. modify the resourceType in the template's "handleCreateUpdate" method, there are 2 places needs to be replaced.

+6. Read Chapter 10 about the detail of CRUD operations for this resource.
 7. Add the **logic** part related with this new Resource.
 In the <Node> example, the related resource is <CSEBase> and <RemoteCSE> etc, we may need to modify the "CRUD" functions of affected resources inside these resources' java file.
 Might need to modify "Onem2mDb.java".